Different Types of Insurance Deductibles

 For instance, say you get into a car accident in which you sustain $8,000 worth of damage and you have a $1,000 deductible.
 When you file your claim, you’ll pay $1,000 toward repairs and the insurance company will cover the remaining $7,000 (or up to whatever limits are laid out in your insurance contract).

-Your deductible can be a fixed dollar amount or a percentage, depending on your individual plan as well as what kind of insurance policy you’re talking about.
+Your deductible can be a fixed dollar amount or a percentage, depending on your individual plan and the kind of insurance policy you’re talking about.
 Homeowners insurance, for instance, is commonly offered with deductibles calculated as a percentage of the property’s total insured value.

 It’s important to understand that your deductible is separate from your premium, which is the amount of money you pay each month in order to keep your insurance policy active.

-And it’s equally key to remember that you may also be responsible for other insurance-related expenses, like copays or coinsurance.
-Always be sure to read the fine print carefully!
+Also remember that you may also be responsible for other insurance-related expenses, like copays or coinsurance, so always read the fine print carefully.

 As with other types of insurance, the health insurance deductible must be paid by the insured person before the insurance company begins its coverage.
-However, health plans may include certain services, such as regular check-ups, that are covered even before the deductible is paid in full.
+However, individual health plans may cover certain services, such as regular check-ups, even before the deductible is paid in full.

-Here’s an example.
-Say you twist your ankle and visit your doctor, who orders an MRI.
+Here’s an example: Say you twist your ankle and visit your doctor, who orders an MRI.
 If your copay is $25, you’ll pay $25 at the office before or after you see your physician.
 If the total cost of the doctor’s care and imaging services is $1,000 and you have a $500 deductible, you may still be responsible for the full $500.
-Any copays you’ve forked over along the way won’t be subtracted from your deductible.
+Any copays you’ve paid along the way won’t be subtracted from your deductible.

-Some plans may carry a coinsurance cost rather than a copay: The two are similar, but not identical.
+Some plans may carry a coinsurance cost rather than a copay.
+The two are similar, but not identical.
 Coinsurance is an amount you pay when you receive a medical service, separate from your deductible.
-However, copays are charged at a fixed dollar amount, whereas coinsurance is calculated as a percentage of the total cost of the service.
-Your plan might even include both copays and coinsurance costs.
+Unlike copays, which are charged at a fixed dollar amount, coinsurance is calculated as a percentage of the total cost of the service.
+Your plan might even include both copays and coinsurance.

 All insurance policies are different, and your individual costs and experience may vary depending on the services you’ve received and the specific coverage you have.
-You can consult your own insurance paperwork or contact a customer service representative for full details on what’s covered in your plan.
+You can consult your insurance paperwork or contact your insurer for full details on what’s covered in your plan.

 Out-of-Pocket Maximums